-Notable group exhibitions include: Plaza Ground: Works from the Pinacoteca Collection, Pinacoteca de São Paulo, São Paulo, Brazil (2023); Reverses & Transverses, Galeria Estação, São Paulo, Brazil (2023); Play Area, Silva Cintra + Box4, Rio de Janeiro, Brazil (2023); Zustandsbericht, Kunstraum Potsdam, Potsdam, Germany (2023); Obscure Light, Galeria Luisa Strina, São Paulo, Brazil (2022); Lyrical Machine, Galeria Luisa Strina, São Paulo, Brazil (2022); Manhattan Tales, Anton Kern Gallery, New York, USA (2021); Samba in the Darkness, Anton Kern Gallery, New York, USA (2020).
+Notable group exhibitions include: Sample, Luisa Strina, São Paulo, Brasil (2024); Plaza Ground: Works from the Pinacoteca Collection, Pinacoteca de São Paulo, São Paulo, Brazil (2023); Zustandsbericht, Kunstraum Potsdam, Potsdam, Germany (2023); Obscure Light, Luisa Strina, São Paulo, Brazil (2022); Lyrical Machine, Luisa Strina, São Paulo, Brazil (2022); Encruzilhada, Museu de Arte Moderna da Bahia, Salvador, Brasil (2022); O museu de Dona Lina, Museu de Arte Moderna da Bahia, Salvador, Brasil (2021); Manhattan Tales, Anton Kern Gallery, New York, USA (2021); Samba in the Darkness, Anton Kern Gallery, New York, USA (2020).

 The artist has had solo exhibitions at MAM-SP, Centre Georges Pompidou in Paris, and Tate Modern in London.
 His work has also been featured in the São Paulo Biennial (2004), Venice Biennale (2003), Mercosul Biennial (2023, 1999), 3rd Bahia Biennial in Salvador (2015), as well as group exhibitions at major museums like Museo Reina Sofía in Madrid, Spain.